HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	OleDb Connection dialog

-If you have an existing Microsoft Data Link (UDL) file, click 'UDL File…' and browse to the appropriate directory.
+2. If you have an existing Microsoft Data Link (UDL) file, click :guilabel:`UDL File…` and browse to the appropriate directory.

-Otherwise, click 'New' to define a new connection.
-The Provider tab of the Data link properties dialog will be displayed as shown in the figure :ref:`figDLPPD`.
+3. Otherwise, click :guilabel:`New` to define a new connection.
+The Provider tab of the 'Data link properties' dialog will be displayed as shown in the figure :ref:`figDLPPD`.

 .. _figDLPPD: